lucasecf/LECropPictureViewController/README.md

 ```

-Besides the superViews, you can customize other things like the initial frame of the crop area, borderColor and borderWidth, like below:
+Besides the subviews, you can customize other things like the initial frame of the crop area, borderColor and borderWidth, like below:

 ```objective-c
 (...)